-Admittedly, I was fully expecting to take one mouthful and think ‘urgh’ and so, I hid myself at the back of the Kanzi Cafe on Sussex Street so they couldn’t see my face as I drank it.
+Admittedly, I was fully expecting to take one mouthful and think ‘urgh’ and so, I hid at the back of the Kanzi Cafe on Sussex Street so they couldn’t see my face as I drank it.
 But there was no need – I was love at first slurp.

 It reminded me of being little at my Nan’s house when I was given a cup of hot milk just before I went to bed.
 I loved spending nights at my Nan’s house so I was immediately in a happy place.

 Korean sweet potato are less obviously sweet and slightly more nutty – but there are latte fans out there who, when deprived of the real thing, have tried the recipe with normal sweet potatoes and reported success.

-Why Sweet Potato Lattes are Healthy
+Are Sweet Potato Lattes Healthy?

 Sweet potatoes are an excellent source of vitamin A in the form of beta carotene.